Things to Do in Ulm, Germany

 I originally wanted to travel to Ulm in order to visit the Kunsthalle Weishaupt but I was pleasantly surprised to find Ulm is actually an incredibly photogenic city and a truly picturesque snapshot of southern Germany!
 It was certainly a lovely destination in and of itself, especially during the autumn season.
 Ironically, the Kunsthalle doesn’t allow photos, but the city of Ulm more than makes up for that fact.

-I began a leisurely walk towards the Kunsthalle Weishaupt.
+I began a leisurely walk toward the Kunsthalle Weishaupt.
 My first order of business was to find a breakfast place because I was starving!
 Of course, Ulm did not make that easy.
 There were plenty of cafés but I was so distracted by all the gorgeous buildings and cobblestone walkways, that I found something new to photograph around every corner!

 Ulm, Germany